list of marketo email invalid codes

 It’s best practice to keep a pulse on these monthly, so I recommend creating smart lists and creating a new custom view with the fields identified in the screenshot below.
 This will allow you to see who is bouncing and what common bounce codes and reasons you are seeing.
 Then you can update your listening smart campaign to make sure you are capturing all scenarios that are unique to your hard bounce deliverability criteria.

-And there you have it – a few solid pointers to help keep you manage bad emails using the Email Invalid field in Marketo and help keep spam scores down.
+And there you have it—a few solid tips to manage bad emails using Marketo’s Email Invalid field and keep spam scores low.
 Happy marketing!